-The AAAT (Agentic AI Advertising Team) is AdMax's named team of four AI agents that work alongside a senior strategist around the clock.
-Each agent owns one part of the always-on side of a marketing engagement.
+The AAAT (Agentic AI Advertising Team) is AdMax's named team of 13 AI agents that work alongside a senior strategist around the clock.
+Ten agents own the operating layer — analytics, creative, optimization, market watch, lifecycle, copy, AEO/SEO, social, outreach, audience science.
+Three agents lead the studio — Muse runs creativity, Forge runs design, Splice runs editing, each with three specialists underneath.
 The strategist owns the plan, the relationship, and the human judgement.
-The combination is what we built the agency around.

 Sage reconciles Google Ads, Meta Ads Manager, GA4, Google Search Console, and your attribution model against the source of revenue truth (Shopify, your CRM, your billing system).
 Sage looks for the gap between what the dashboards claim and what the bank shows.
 When the gap is too wide, Sage flags it before it becomes a quarterly miss.